What is KVM? Why It’s the Best Choice for Virtualization

 Key Features of KVM

-Here are key features of using Kernel based virtual machine
+Here are the key features of using a kernel-based virtual machine, or KVM-based virtualization.

 1. Full Virtualization Assistance: